sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 ## 📋 What This Tool Does

 This tool helps you set up **dynamic aircraft spawning** in your DCS World missions.
-Instead of having static aircraft that are always the same, you can have aircraft that spawn dynamically during the mission, making each playthrough different and more exciting.
+You will be able to configure each airbase with all different option and assign Dynamic Template for aircraft

 ## 📦 What You Need